 Why are my goods stuck in customs?

 Mouse & Bear regularly receives calls from companies around the world that have unexpectedly had goods held or seized by Customs.
-The reason Customs have rejected their import is often not clear, and they are at a loss as to what to do or how to get their goods released and cleared through the local processes.
+The reason their shipment has got stuck in Customs is often not clear, but the rejection of the import has to be resolved.
+Unfortunately, many companies aren't sure what to do or how to get their goods released and cleared through the local processes.

 One thing, however, is certain: having a shipment held up in a complex Customs situation can cause severe disruption to your customers’ buying experience, damaging your reputation and incurring extra costs and lost revenue.

 What to do if a shipment is stuck in customs